 Section 3.
 (Exemption)

-[Insert all state following distance code sections] shall not apply to the operator of a following vehicle using a Connected Automated Braking System.
+[Insert all state following distance code sections] shall not apply to the operator of a non-lead vehicle in a Platoon.